wild-bill-brasky/Phil/ReadMe.md

     - Functioning SMTP bridge or server with credentials

 # Installion:
-    - Running the **setup.sh** shell script will isntall the Ollama API, the Llama3.2 LLM (this can be changed in the config file), and a python virtual environment.
+    - Running the **setup.sh** shell script will install the Ollama API, the Llama3.2 LLM (this can be changed in the config file), and a python virtual environment.
 This will be created in the working directory in the folder /phil_env.
 DO NOT RUN AS ROOT.

 # Scope: